 N.B.
-The references in this section refer to the List of Dual-Use Goods and Technologies and the Munitions List approved by the Plenary (Plenary meeting 8 and 9 December 2004).
+The references in this section refer to the List of Dual-Use Goods and Technologies and the Munitions List approved by the Plenary meeting (8 and 9 December 2004) including the amendments made to that List by a joint Experts Group/General Working Group (5 April 2005) and approved at Plenary level through a written procedure which was completed on 3 June 2005.